emlid/emlid-docs/docs/reach/common/reachview/survey.md

-You can collect points with the ReachView app using Point Collection tool.
+You can collect points with the Reach Panel app using Point Collection tool.
 The feature allows to make project-based point collection with auto-save rules or manually and then export the data into different formats.

 !!! tip ""
     The tool is perfect for surveying and ground control points collection.

 ###Creating New Project

-* Go to Reach rover with a browser or ReachView mobile app
+* Go to Reach rover with a browser or Reach Panel mobile app
 * Choose the Survey tab in the menu
 * To create a new project press *New project* or click on the project name to open it